alexandrosanat/movie-genre-prediction/README.md

 # Movie Genre Classifier

-A command-line application that predicts a movie's top genre given its title and description.
+A command-line application that uses ML to predict a movie's top genre given its title and description.

 ## Description